roman-milk/roman-milk.github.io/brooke.md

+===

- ****** Brooke Ch.
-01 ****** byStoryTeller07© Marcia helped herself to a tray and handed it to the prey.
+Marcia helped herself to a tray and handed it to the prey.
 Just sit there and see what you like the look of.
 I'll find out how much it costs."
 Marcia told her.

  Marcia dragged Joe over where he went over the different styles with Marcia butting in with suggestions.
 Without realising Brooke had agreed with a choice of two that looked small and the least intrusive.
 She hadn't agreed to have them pierced, or so she thought.